 Your toddlers may not quite measure up for some of these rides.
 Kids 40 inches and up may enjoy and Despicable Me Minion Mayhem (never mind that Lily was scared she was going to be turned into a minion the first time she rode it!).
 The Simpsons Ride and Transformers: The Ride 3D may also be scary for younger kids, even if they are tall enough to ride.

 One of the newest attractions at Universal Studios Hollywood for toddlers (and everyone else too!) is the Secret Life of Pets: Off the Leash!
-This slow and gentle ride will turn your family into puppies who need to find a home!
+This slow and gentle ride will turn your family into puppies who need to find a home.
 Another newer toddler-friendly attraction is the multi-sensory Kung Fu Panda Adventure.
-This is a somewhat gentle theatre experience with seats that move slightly in conjunction with the images on screen (although there are a few non-moving seats).
+This is a somewhat gentle theater experience with seats that move slightly in conjunction with the images on screen (although there are a few non-moving seats).
 The movements are gentle enough for toddlers.

 The famous Studio Tour does not have a height requirement ... but that doesn't mean it's a calm ride.
 Little ones may get scared during King Kong 360 3-D and Fast & Furious — Supercharged.
 If you are taking tadpoles on the tour, follow our advice on where to sit (place little ones away from edges) so your kids are safe.
 Reassure them that it's all pretend.
 Here is more on Universal Studios Hollywood's height requirements.